 Inside the camp, the group was brought to the quarantine section where they started to do the mandatory quarantine.
 In total, the group reportedly spent fifteen days inside the quarantine camp.
 The respondent found these days to be okay.
 They were told that during this time, they were only waiting for their papers to get done.
 But, after these fifteen days, the authorities of the camp told them:

 The camp staff asked the men to get into a minibus, which was described to be similar to a truck.
 This minibus had seats in it but covered windows.
 The respondent assumed that they would get transferred to another camp in Italy.
 The transportation took place during the late afternoon.
 Although it was almost dark outside, when the doors of the van opened, the respondent realized that they found themselves on the Italian border with Slovenia.
 He described that, at this moment, he asked the authorities that were driving the bus again for international protection and asylum.
 They did not accept the request and instead, they repeated: “it’s full”.
 The respondent recalls asking them:

 “Why did you put me here?”
 “I’m here for 15 days, so after that, you are gonna deport me back?”

-While the transit group was getting out of the van, at the border side, the officers struck them.
+The respondent recounted that while the transit group was getting out of the van, at the border side, the officers struck them.
 The majority of the officers were wearing ski masks and black uniforms.
 This description matches the uniforms worn by the Croatian Intervention police.

 The officers were standing one by one, interspersed.
 Two on one side, and two more on the other side.
-So that the men, received hits from both sides while they were walking the first steps towards the border.
+So that the men, the respondent explained, received hits from both sides while they were walking the first steps towards the border.
 As the respondent expressed, this was the worst part of the chain pushback.
 He remembered some minutes of screams and severe pain, without the possibility to stop the violence.